Skip to main content

 Mobile time tracking eliminates paper timesheets and improves accuracy.
 Workers use smartphones to clock in and out of specific jobs and cost codes.
 GPS verification ensures that time is recorded at the correct location.
 This technology reduces administrative overhead and improves payroll accuracy.

-Photo-based expense reporting streamlines the capture of material and equipment costs.
+Photo-based expense reporting speeds up the capture of material and equipment costs.
 Workers can photograph receipts and invoices using mobile apps.
 The system automatically extracts cost information and assigns it to the appropriate job and cost code.

 Real-time reporting provides instant visibility into project performance.
 Dashboards show current spending levels, budget variances, and profitability metrics.
 Project managers can identify problems immediately and take corrective action before small issues become major losses.